stangeqwq/CTF/picoCTF/Stonks_WriteUp.md

 Buying stonks with token:
 082c0430
 ```
 The input `%08x` specifies to the `printf()` function to print 8 hexadecimal digits from the stack.
+Choosing 8 hexadecimal digits is optimal as computers usually have a word to be 4 bytes, in other words 8 hexadecimal digits.
+This is going to be crucial when we look at [endianness](https://en.wikipedia.org/wiki/Endianness).
 To find the flag, we will continue to look into `vuln.c`.
 The following code block is interesting:
 ```C
 char api_buf[FLAG_BUFFER];
 FILE *f = fopen("api","r");